Aero-Codes/esx_doorlock-Better-3D-text-and-distance-/README.md

 Support for sliding doors (gates) and garage doors.
 Improved cpu usage.
 Animation when interacting with doors.
-Utilizes NUI to display lock status.
+Utilises NUI to display lock status.

 ## Comparison